1. Overview

 One of the advantages of database abstraction layers, such as ORM (object-relational mapping) frameworks, is their ability to transparently cache data retrieved from the underlying store.
 This helps eliminate database-access costs for frequently accessed data.

 Performance gains can be significant if the read/write ratios of cached content are high.
-This is especially true for entities which consist of large object graphs.
+This is especially true for entities that consist of large object graphs.

 2. What Is a Second-Level Cache?